Yet-Zio/AsLongAs/README.md

 However, as the 2nd section provided, the loop does not check or guarantee by itself if the condition is true or false during the execution of the loop body.

 ## 4. The Actual Solution
 The actual solution to this is quite simple and probably anyone can guess it.
 A loop that checks the condition provided after execution of each statement and breaks out of it if the condition ever becomes false.
-We can call it "As Long As" for now.
+We can call it "**As Long As**" for now.
 Could have provided a better name, but anyway this is how it works:

 ![aslongas loop](https://raw.githubusercontent.com/Yet-Zio/AsLongAs/main/img/aslongasloop.png?token=GHSAT0AAAAAABRX372XK3KMA7YQBZ4IOEQGYWQH4AA)